-We have had another very busy term with our sports teams, with many having the opportunity to participate in sports cluster events.
-As always we would like to take this opportunity to thank all the children, parents, and teachers who so actively support our teams in either a coaching, managing or spectator capacity.
+We have had another very busy term with our sports teams, with many having the opportunity to participate in inter-school sports competitions.
+As always, we would like to take this opportunity to thank all the children, parents, and teachers who so actively support our teams in either coaching, managing or spectator capacity.

 Senior School Cross Country

-Our school cross-country was held on Friday 8th June.
+We were incredibly lucky after so much rain to have had such a stunning day for this school-wide event!
 Children in all age groups competed in races of varying lengths around the school grounds.
+The course certainly provided its challenges with everyone tackling them full on!
 Each age group produced its stars.
-(As mentioned in the School newsletter).
+See all results at the end of this newsletter.
 All children showed increased fitness levels as a result of the classroom training programmes leading up to the event and most would have felt proud of their achievements on the day.

-The first six place getters in the eight to ten age groups went on to compete in the Super Cluster Cross Country at Long Bay Regional Park.
-This was held on Monday 2nd July and involved nine other schools.
-The weather was outstanding for this event.
-Our star performers were Harmony Naeata 1st 8-year-old girls, Raige Doubell 1st 8-year-old boys, and Ryan Ward 2rd 9-year-old boys.
-In the teams event we claimed enough points to place Glamorgan 3rd overall.
+The first six place getters in the eight to ten age groups went on to compete in the Northern Bays Cross-Country Event at Long Bay Regional Park.
+This involved ten other schools.
+All our runners on the day can feel proud to have represented our school at this top-level event!
 Many thanks to all our parent supporters and volunteers who helped on the day.